 When browsing your files in Windows 10 File Explorer, you can switch to a handy “Icon” view, which displays a preview image for your files in addition to the file name.
 This can help you quickly identify a file visually instead of relying on remembering file names.

 One such solution is SageThumbs, a free utility that adds codec support for hundreds of file types to File Explorer in Windows.
 To test it out, just download the latest version (126.96.36.199 as of the date of this article’s publication) and install it.
-We tested the latest version of SageThumbs with the newly released Windows 10 Fall Creators Update and it worked without a problem, but be sure to check for updates or compatibility issues if you’re running a newer version of Windows in the future.
+We tested the latest version of SageThumbs with the current release of Windows 10 and it worked without a hiccup, but be sure to check for updates or compatibility issues if you’re running a newer version of Windows in the future.